Lesson 47: Minor Keys, Part 2 — Melodic Minor and Modal Mixture

 D melodic minor on your alto staff

-On your alto staff (the transposition of soprano's A minor): ascending D E F G A B C# D; descending D C Bb A G F E D. Same key, two paths.
+On your alto staff: ascending D E F G A B C# D; descending D C Bb A G F E D. Same key, two paths.

 Modal mixture — borrowing from the parallel